Students and Researchers

 We can place your institution's name in the blue banner that tops every page in HAPI.

-Sure, here's an example of our usual agreement.
+Sure, contact firstname.lastname@example.org for a sample of our usual agreement.

 Unfortunately, no but we do provide web-based access to usage statistics that include numbers of visits and searches.